 If diversity is our strength, inclusion is our superpower.
-Michael Bach is nationally and international recognized as a thought leader and subject matter expert in the fields of inclusion, diversity, equity, and accessibility.
-As the founder of the Canadian Centre for Diversity and Inclusion (CCDI) with more than 30 years working in the area of LGBTQ2+ inclusion, Bach brings a vast knowledge of leading practices in creating equitable workplaces in any industry.
+Michael Bach is a nationally and international recognized thought leader and subject matter expert in the fields of inclusion, diversity, equity, and accessibility (IDEA).
+As the founder of the Canadian Centre for Diversity and Inclusion (CCDI), CCDI Consulting, and Pride at Work Canada, Bach brings a vast knowledge of leading practices in creating equitable workplaces in any industry.

-A bestselling author, Bach’s first book Birds of All Feathers: Doing Diversity and Inclusion Right is a Globe and Mail, Toronto Star, and Amazon bestseller and was also the recipient of the Silver 2020 Nautilus Book Award in the category of Rising to the Moment and was a finalist in the Legacy non-fiction category for the American Bookfest’s Best Books Awards.
-His latest book, Alphabet Soup: The Essential Guide to LGBTQ2+ Inclusion was released in March 2022 and is a Toronto Star bestseller and finalist in the general non-fiction category for the American Bookfest’s Best Book Awards.
+A bestselling author, Bach’s first book, Birds of All Feathers: Doing Diversity and Inclusion Right, is a Globe and Mail, Toronto Star, and Amazon bestseller.
+It also won the Silver 2020 Nautilus Book Award in the category of Rising to the Moment and was a finalist in the Legacy non-fiction category for the American Bookfest’s Best Books Awards.
+His latest book, Alphabet Soup: The Essential Guide to LGBTQ2+ Inclusion, is a Toronto Star bestseller and finalist in the general non-fiction category for the American Bookfest’s Best Book Awards.

 Bach has a post-graduate certificate in diversity management from Cornell University and holds the Cornell Certified Diversity Professional, Advanced Practitioner (CCDP/AP) designation.